 Demand for cheap cashmere is putting pressure on snow leopards already facing a number of threats across Mongolia.

 Snow leopards have always been elusive.
-They make their homes high up in the mountains spanning across southern Russia to the Tibetan plateau—a fragmented territory that runs through 12 countries and spans more than 2 million kilometers.
-But the booming cashmere trade—a fiber once nearly as rare as the snow leopard itself—is now one of the key threats to the vulnerable species, according to a recent report.
+They make their homes high up in the mountains across southern Russia to the Tibetan plateau — a fragmented territory that runs through 12 countries and spans more than 2 million kilometers.
+But the booming cashmere trade — a fiber once nearly as rare as the snow leopard itself — is now one of the key threats to the vulnerable species, according to a recent report.

-But according to wild cat conservation organization Panthera, recent findings suggest this cashmere market is disrupting Mongolia’s ecosystem, putting greater pressure on the snow leopard than ever before.
+But, according to wild cat conservation organization Panthera, the cashmere market is disrupting Mongolia’s ecosystem, putting greater pressure on the snow leopard than ever before.
 The research was published in the journal Biological Conservation.

 Cashmere cashed in